acushlakoncept/ror-social-scaffold/README.md

 # Social Media App with Ruby on Rails

-> In this project we developed a full flesh social media application from modelling the entity relationship diagram (ERD) to building the needed ActiveRecords.
+> In this pwe developed a fully fleshed out social media application from modelling the entity relationship diagram (ERD) to building the needed ActiveRecords.

 Some of the advanced concepts explored in this project includes.
 - Working with advanced associations, many-to-many relationships.